 Before rolling out Airtame, Parkland School District had Chromebooks in cart, meaning not every student had a Chromebook.
 It made more sense to only give teachers access to Airtame at that time because not every student had a screen to screen share from.

 Not too long after rolling out Airtame, however, they decided to invest in individual Chromebooks for each student that they would be able to take home.
 This made the Airtame setup much more convenient as every student now has access to presenting on the big display in the classroom.

 They tried a wireless setup to begin with but because the WiFi wasn’t stable enough to carry a good connection, they decided to hardwire most of their Airtame with Ethernet adapters, which made the whole setup more reliable and stable instantly.

-Using Airtame, students in the Parkland School District have experienced a more open dialogue with their teachers, rather than a more rigid, one-way approach.
-Teachers are able to move freely and share the front of the classroom with students, making the students an integrated part of their own learning experience and amplifying their voice.
+Using Airtame, students at Parkland School District have experienced a more open dialogue with their teachers, rather than a more rigid, one-way approach.
+Teachers are able to move freely and share the front of the classroom with students, making students an integrated part of their own learning experience and amplifying their voice.

 “Providing a learner-centric environment is perfectly in line with the type of education and pedagogical instruction that the school district wants to ensure,” says JR Renna, Coordinator of Educational Technology in Parkland School District.
 “It’s really no different than when you walk into a classroom and turn on the light switch, and the lights just come on and we really don’t think about it after that,” continued JR Renna.